rpellerin/raspberry-pi-home-automation/README.md

 sudo systemctl status motion
 ```

-If that does not work, use the file `motion.service` from this repository.
+If that does not work, use the file `motion.service` from this repository, after cloning this repository in your home folder.

 - _Must be able to live stream to the Internet if I want to_